BaranBaranDev/iBuy/README.md

 # iBuy - E-Commerce App

 **iBuy** is a modern e-commerce application designed with a strong emphasis on code quality, performance, and scalable architecture.
-The app's interface is developed entirely programmatically using UIKit, utilizing advanced UICollectionView layouts to provide a smooth and responsive user experience.
+The app's interface is developed entirely programmatically using UIKit and SnapKit, utilizing advanced UICollectionView layouts to provide a smooth and responsive user experience.

 ## Features